bcgsc/xmatchview/README.md

         helvR24.pil
         helvB24.pil

         If fontpaths are not provided (not recommended), default fonts will be used to preserve code functionality.
 However, these systems fonts are very small and of limited utility.
+To download the above fonts, simply search the internet for "arial.ttf", "arialbd.ttf" and "arialbi.ttf".
+The "helv*.pil" fonts sould be distributed with PIL.

       4) Download cross_match for academic use, see http://www.phrap.org and http://www.phrap.org/consed/consed.html#howToGet
       5) Make sure cross_match is in your $PATH